Belarus opposition leader says supporters launching strike - RFI

 The 66-year-old Lukashenko, who the opposition accuses of stealing August polls, ignored the ultimatum and police cracked down on the latest of a series of opposition protests on Sunday.

+Several thousand pensioners and students took to the streets of Minsk on Monday to back the workers, an AFP reporter said.

-Tikhanovskaya called on members of private businesses, clergy and athletes to join in.
+Tikhanovskaya also called on employees at private businesses, clergy and athletes to join in with the strike.

 The 38-year-old opposition figure, who claims to have won the August 9 election and is now based in EU member Lithuania, did not provide any figures on the number of people participating.